top of page

 Of course, not all water is the same.
 Municipal water (tapwater) varies greatly in its purity, chemical constitution, pH, and molecular qualities.
 Bottled waters (filtered, distilled, spring, and other) also vary greatly in their properties.
 Much debate exists as to the best drinking water and various purification systems.

 This page discusses unique, recently-discovered properties of water which allow for better cellular hydration, information transport, and detoxification.

-Science teaches that a water molecule (H20) is not linear, but rather, polar, with an electrical dipole moment: the oxygen atom carries a slight negative charge, whereas the hydrogen atoms are slightly positive.
 Water, however, is not just comprised of H20 molecules.
 Instead, water contains a number of molecular species including ortho-water and para-water molecules, water molecules with different isotopic compositions such as HDO and H218O, weakly-bound but partially-covalently linked molecular clusters containing one, two, three or four hydrogen bonds, and hydrogen ion and hydroxide ion species.

 More than H2O

 Structured water is a molecular arrangement that exists when water is near hydrophilic surfaces.
 Much like ice, water molecules join in hexagonally-structured single layer sheets.
 Unlike ice, however, the sheets are flexible and move independently as they are not glued together by protons.
 Most of the water found in the human body is structured water, as bodily tissues are hydrophilic.

 In nature, there is a vortex process that occurs naturally as water runs downhill over stones and boulders, drops into ravines and down waterfalls, or collides with other currents, streams and rivers.
 This vortex gives a “structure” to the hydrogen bonds of water.